Washington Saengerbund: History

 In 1981 the Washington Sängerbund published a 200-page hard-cover book describing its first 125 years.
 Frank H. Pierce III and his wife Nancy, both members of the Washington Sängerbund, did extensive research to cover many details of the Sängerbund's role in our nation's capital of Washington DC, reaching back to the days before the Civil War.
 The book is still available for purchase from the Washington Sängerbund.

 The Nordöstlicher Sängerbund serves as an umbrella organization for German-American choruses in the Mid-Atlantic region of the United States and holds a Song Festival (Sängerfest) every three years in a different city.
 As a member, the Washington Sängerbund has hosted this Song Festival four times: in 1960 at the Uline Arena, in 1973 at the Sheraton Park Hotel, in 1988 at the Washington Hilton Hotel and in 2009 at the National Building Museum.
 In 1993 it also organized a National Song Festival in Washington, DC with participating choruses from as far away as Germany, the West Coast and Canada.
 The grand finale was an outdoor concert presented on the west steps of the Capitol with chorus and orchestra.

 On May 22–24, 2009 the Nordöstlicher Sängerbund gathered for the 50th time to hold its Sängerfest and our Nation's Capital Washington, DC was selected for the event.
 The concert with about 300 singers, accompanied by soloists and the orchestra of the National Gallery of Art was held in the grand hall of the historic National Building Museum.

 Today the Washington Sängerbund continues its long tradition of preserving German music and German Culture in the Washington Metropolitan area with numerous concerts and musical performances during the year, often in conjunction with other groups.
 Its repertoire consists of music in the German language and rehearsals are held weekly on Monday evening.
 In addition the Sängerbund sponsors other social activities such as an annual "German Fasching - Costume Ball", brings authentic German flavor to several local Oktoberfests, or plays host to visiting choruses from Germany.

+The Washington Saengerbund is directly associated with the Concord Club, the private social club of German Americans and German culture interested folks.
+The Concord Club usually meets monthly at their Club room above the Old Europe Restaurant, on Wisconsin Avenue, in Washington, DC.

 The Washington Saengerbund is a member of the Deutscher Chorverband in Germany.